Please see our Covid-19 and APLS courses info page here for specific questions relating to this.

 You can find all coming APLS and PLS courses on our course calendar.
 You can refine your search by state, date and course type in the menu above the calendar.

-Online payment by Visa or Mastercard is required to register and secure your place on an APLS course.
-In special circumstances, by contacting email@example.com an invoice can be issued and payment can be received by Bank Direct Deposit, cheque and/or bank cheque.
-To discuss these options, contact APLS on 03 8672 2800.
+Online payment by Visa, Mastercard or AMEX is required to register and secure your place on an APLS course.
+In special circumstances, by contacting email@example.com an invoice can be issued and payment can be received by Electronic Funds Transfer (EFT).

 Preparation is essential to get the best outcomes from your APLS course.

 Completing the APLS online learning is mandatory before attending a face-to-face course.
 A strong understanding of this content will be assumed during scenarios, workshops and skill stations, which aim to build on knowledge already gained from the APLS manual and online learning.

 All candidates will also receive a digital copy of the APLS manual 6-8 weeks before their course and APLS recommends at least 8 hours reading time, as the manual contains close to 400 pages.

 Though places are sometimes still available up to the day before a course, we strongly advise against booking with less than a month until a course due to the intensive preparation demands.

 The three day course is intensive with full days, and most candidates find it impossible to catch up with reading during the course.
 So please allow plenty of time to prepare in advance and ensure you have read and understood the online learning and manual in full.

 You will receive a digital copy of the APLS manual and pre-course pack which includes all the information about your course.
 APLS candidates will receive access to the pre-course online learning, accessible via My APLS.
 For candidates on 2023 courses, your online learning access will be available by early 2023, or at the latest six weeks before your face-to-face course.
 PLS candidates will also receive a pre-course MCQ.
 The manual and pre-course paperwork will either be sent to your home address or via email, or in the case of PLS, it will be distributed by your local hospital.

 How do I access the pre-course online learning?